-OTA supports the continued allowance of nutrient vitamins and minerals, and we support the proposed annotation to clarify what specific vitamins and minerals are allowed in National Organic Program (NOP) certified products.
+OTA supports moving forward with a final rule that will continue the allowance of nutrient vitamins and minerals that have been reviewed and approved by the National Organic Standards Board (NOSB).
+Consistent with our March 2012 comments on the proposed rule, OTA continues to support the amended annotation in order to clarify what specific vitamins and minerals are allowed in National Organic Program (NOP) certified products.

-However, OTA does not believe that the proposed blanket two-year implementation period, from the time of final rule-making, will give certified operators a sufficient amount of time to reformulate or relabel affected products that are currently certified and sold in the marketplace.
-NOP's incorrect interpretation of U.S. Food and Drug Administration's (FDA's) fortification policy resulted in the use of a number of accessory nutrients that now must be petitioned to the National List, and a number of these petitions are currently pending.
-The outcome of each one of these petitions is uncertain.
-It is proposed that once this proposed rule is issued in final form, there would be only a two-year grace period to apply in blanket fashion to all these materials in pending petitions.
-There is no guarantee that all or even most of the pending petitions will be through the final rule stage by the time that blanket two-year period ends.
+However, OTA does not believe that the proposed two-year implementation period, applied across the board to all products, will give certified operators a sufficient amount of time to reformulate or re-label affected products that are currently certified and sold in the marketplace.
+OTA strongly believes that the status of each petitioned nutrient needs to be taken into consideration.
+NOP's incorrect interpretation of U.S. Food and Drug Administration's (FDA's) fortification policy resulted in the use of a number of accessory nutrients that were petitioned to the National List, and a final ruling on a number of those petitioned nutrients is pending.
+Therefore, the outcome is uncertain, and does not provide operators with adequate information to help direct formulation changes.

-Due to the number of unpredictable factors in the National Organic Standards Board (NOSB) petition process and the unknown outcomes for individual petitions, OTA strongly requests that for nutrients that will no longer be allowed as a result of this proposed rule, the full process for adding each of these nutrients to the National List should be allowed to run.
-Once a final rule is issued for each successful nutrient, a two-year implementation period should then follow for each such nutrient.
-If a petitioned nutrient does not ultimately gain a recommendation from NOSB, and after NOP issues a final action memorandum informing the public that the petitioned substance was not approved by NOSB, a similar two-year period should be allowed for operators using that nutrient to carry out reformulation and relabeling, as well as necessary stability and product testing.
+Due to the number of unpredictable factors in the NOSB petition process and the unknown outcome of the NOP rulemaking process, OTA strongly requests that for nutrients that will no longer be allowed as a result of the final rule, the full process for adding each of these nutrients to the National List should be allowed to run.
+Once a final rule is issued for each successful nutrient, a two-year implementation period should then follow.